Guide to using a wood lathe

 - Make a plan and draw so that it guides you.

-- Be aware of the operations for the workpiece.
+- Be aware of the operations of the workpiece.

 - Mount the workpiece.